fvismanosjr/cart-mini-project/README.md

 - Frontend: Vue 3, Vite, TypeScript, pnpm (see `frontend/`)
 - Backend: Kotlin + Gradle (see `backend/`)
-- Local persistence: frontend uses a small local-storage persistence plugin for the cart; the backend contains configuration in `src/main/resources`.
+- Local persistence: frontend uses a small local-storage persistence plugin for the user; the backend contains configuration in `src/main/resources`.

 ## Key features